 Adopting new ideas about employee rewards for the long haul

-The global health crisis helped shed light on new perspectives related to employee rewards and their impact on the employee experience, but these aren't passing trends that will fade away once the pandemic ends.
-These realizations mark a historic shift in the way employers should think about rewarding employees going forward.
+The global health crisis helped shed light on new perspectives related to employee rewards and their impact on the employee experience, but these weren't passing trends that faded away.
+These realizations marked a historic shift in the way employers should think about rewarding employees from now on.

 "The way companies are thinking about employee rewards and recognition is changing," Spurling said.
 "Before, it was about keeping employees in the building.
 If they stay here, they'll do more work.
 Now nobody's in a building, period.
 And you're also hoping like all heck that you don't lose your people.
 You can't afford to lose 40% of your team when you're also trying to hire.
 So the dynamic has shifted.
 Now it's thinking more about how you can support employees and make sure they're productive at home, which is really powerful."

-The rise of remote and hybrid work has also spurred more concerns about helping employees feel connected to one another — to members of their team as well as other employees within the organization.
+The continuation of remote and hybrid work continues employers' concerns about helping employees feel connected to one another — to members of their team as well as other employees within the organization.
 Incorporating opportunities for peer recognition can remedy this.